Are you planning a weekend trip to Barcelona in Spain? What a great choice of destination! Barcelona is one of our favourite European cities.

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).

-The best way to enjoy Barcelona is by strolling on the streets while viewing its beautiful architecture, relishing authentic street food, capturing numerous memories, shopping for local products and souvenirs, speaking to the locals and gaining knowledge on its vast culture and history.
+The best way to enjoy Barcelona is by strolling on the streets while viewing its beautiful architecture, relishing authentic street food, capturing numerous memories, shopping for local products and souvenirs, speaking to the locals and gaining knowledge of its vast culture and history.
 Being one of Europe’s most popular cities, there are loads to see and do in Barcelona.

 You can pre-purchase your Barcelona Public Transport pass that gives you 48, 72, 96 or 120-hour tickets on the metro, trams, buses and suburban trains of Barcelona.